slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Stop making resolutions and start making something.
 Time is the most precious thing you own.

 > *"Rising early makes the road short." (...)
-"The person who removes a mountain begins by carrying away small stones."
+"The person who removes a mountain begins by carrying away small stones." (...)
+"The best time to plant a tree was 20 years ago.
+The second best time is right now."
 -- vox populi*

 > *"The journey of a thousand miles begins with a single step."